loarie/identification_floor/README.md

   - Observation Taxon
   - Quality Grade
   would change on iNaturalist
+- Toggles between current behavior on the site and a an alternative that handles infraspecies IDs slightly differently

 ## What it does *not* do

 - Does **not** write anything back to iNaturalist
 - Does **not** represent official iNaturalist behavior in all edge cases

-## Known gaps / not yet implemented

-- “Based on the Evidence, can the Community Taxon be improved?”
-(DQA)
-- Community Taxon opt-out behavior
-- Some edge cases around subspecies and disagreement

 ## Status